PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `layout.concat_unary_conv_nhwc`; both production positions call it and the lowerer compatibility wrapper remains available.

+The larger SPP-style Resize/Add/two-Concat/two-affine/two-Conv rule now has a generic compact corpus in `tests/test_flatbuffer_direct_spp_layout.py`.
+The success graph fixes four Resize branches sharing one base adapter, the first channel Concat/Mul and NHWC affine/Conv island, the base/Conv second Concat/Mul, and the final affine/Conv island.
+Whole-ModelIR no-op cases cover fan-out at both branch and island boundaries, public base/first-Concat tensors, invalid leading permutation or either Concat axis, a non-Resize branch producer, and missing Mul constants.
+The 371-line production matcher and all seven raw calls remain central and unchanged at this checkpoint; mechanical extraction is next.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization